BretFisher/slack-signup/README.md

 Follow the Meteor Tutorial to install meteor: https://www.meteor.com/install

-This simple app uses Meteor's built-in account system to log someone in (to validate they are human) and let the submit a form requesting Slack team access.
+This simple app uses Meteor's built-in account system to log someone in and let the submit a form requesting Slack team access.
+Note: The demo doesn't actually post anywhere.

 ### Features